 By Michelle M. Sharp, Founder and Content Creator of Meet the Minnesota Makers

-Nate Watters has loved apples and apple orchards since childhood.
+Nate has loved apples and apple orchards since childhood.
 After working as a preschool teacher and in vegetable farming, he realized that growing apples himself is what he really wanted to do.
-Nate and his wife, Tracy Jonkman, an emergency room physician at Ridges Hospital in Burnsville, chose Minnesota as the perfect place for their orchard venture.
-Keepsake Cidery, just south of Northfield, now boasts over 5,000 apple trees on 25 acres.
+Nate and Tracy, an Emergency Room physician at Ridges Hospital in Burnsville, chose Minnesota as the perfect place for their orchard venture.

-“We are now over ten years in and I feel like my passion for apples has grown,” Watters said.
-“It’s such a blessing to be able to farm, to help make people happy, and to contribute to society while creating something with my family and crew here that we all feel invested in and like doing.”
+Keepsake Cidery, just south of Northfield, tends to more than 5000 apple trees on 25 acres.
+“We are now more than ten years in and I feel like my passion for apples has grown,” says Nate.
+“It’s such a blessing to be able to farm, to help make people happy, and to contribute to society while creating something with my family and crew here that we all feel invested in and genuinely like doing.”

 Follow @keepsakecidery on Facebook and Instagram for special events and bottling sneak peeks.